Content

 What are the prerequisites for the master’s program?

 Biomanufacturing is a cross-disciplinary field.
 BTEC graduate students come from a variety of backgrounds including chemical engineering, biochemistry, biology, biomedical engineering, chemistry, genetics, and pharmaceutical sciences, among others.
+Students should have completed coursework in organic chemistry and cellular or molecular biology.

 Is the Master’s in Biomanufacturing open to international students?